cnobile2012/bahai-calendar/INSTALL.rst

 get from isolated environments?
 Lets say you are developing a project that needs version 1 of some library.
 You install it globally on your computer.
 A while later you start work on another project that requires the same library, but version 2.
-If you install version 2 globally, as you did before, it will invalidate the first project you were working on.
+If you install version 2 globally, as you did before, it may break the first project you were working on.
 This is where virtual environments comes to the rescue, every project is in it's own isolated environment and you no longer need to install python packages as sudo (root) user.
 Which means the other advantage of virtual environments is that it's installed in your user account not in the root of the system.

 This API was tested to work with Python versions 3.10 to 3.13.
 I strongly recommend writing any new code with the latest version of Python.